appatalks/mouse-by-webcam/README.md

 3. Facial landmarks are detected using dlib's shape predictor, specifically targeting the eye regions.
 4. Eye aspect ratio (EAR) is calculated based on the eye landmarks to detect blinks.
 5. Face movements are mapped to mouse movements by tracking the center of the face.
-6. When a left eye blink is detected, it ~~emulates a left mouse click using pyautogui.~~ counters up.
+6. When a left eye blink is detected, it counters up.
-7. When a right eye blink is detected, it ~~emulates a right mouse click using pyautogui.~~ counters up.
+7. When a right eye blink is detected, it counters up.
 8. The mouse cursor is moved based on the face movements.
+9. Use close hands to emulate mouse click.

 ## Limitations